 If the application requires synchronous behavior, you can use the keyword await, which makes JavaScript wait until the promise settles.
 You cannot use await in a regular synchronous function.
 To use await, you have to make the function that calls it async.
 If a function returns a value, changing it to async affects the function's return value.
 As an asynchronous function, it now returns a promise hosting the return value.

-You cannot use await in top-level functions.
+You cannot use await in top-level functions, but you can create an asynchronous Immediately InvokedFunction Expression.